 Mocha Coffees: Overview & How They Are Made

-The word mocha comes from the name of a port city in Yemen called al-Makha or Mocha.
+The literal translation of mocha is 'a drink that mixes coffee and chocolate', but the original version comes from the name of a port city in Yemen called al-Makha or Mocha.
 During the 15th to early 18 century, this port city was known as the central coffee marketplace.
 Now, the term mocha is popularly used to describe a coffee beverage.

 The mocha drink uses a double shot of espresso combined with chocolate (syrup, shavings, etc.) and steamed milk.
 The type of chocolate used on a mocha drink varies per cafe and can also come with whipped cream or marshmallow, depending on the barista.